amandabee/talks/2014/NICAR/regex/handout.md

 ##Very Useful Links
 <http://rubular.com/> and <http://regex101.com>

-Zed Shaw's <http://regex.learncodethehardway.org/> Learn Regex The Hard Way will make you an expert

 Dan Nguyen is awesome.
 His book <https://leanpub.com/bastards-regexes>, The Bastards Book of Regular Expressions is probably also awesome.